-While I may never know for sure, and I have nothing to compare it to I do know this: When you give some serious fucks about something, like a helping your baby sleep through the night early and often, you may just end up reaping the rewards.
+While I may never know for sure, and I have nothing to compare it to I do know this: When you give some serious fucks about something, like helping your baby sleep through the night, you may just end up reaping the rewards.

 Because everything else in your life is nothing without good sleep (for you and baby).

 Some of the links below contain affiliate linking, which means that at no extra cost to you, I may earn a commission if you click through and make a purchase.
 You can read my full disclosure policy here.

 As the DGAF mom, my whole thing is about picking and choosing the fucks that are important enough for me to spend time dealing with, spend time learning about and working out a plan to figure out how to best deal with it so that I can live a less stressed life as a mom.